Who should read this guide?

 This report is meant for internal purposes to view side-by-side, displaying the profitability of each listing for your Airbnb investment operations.
 This report is found under QuickBooks “Reports” as “Profit and Loss by Class”:

 In the right climate and in the right location, Airbnb can be an amazing way to build equity quickly in your investment properties.
 The accounting method discussed in this article provides a great deal of transparency into the success of your Airbnb investment operations.
 We hope that you’ve received great value from this guide as you build up your real estate portfolio, but there are still decisions to be made.
 For example, how are you going to keep track of your financials?
 What will your accounting process be?
-If Airbnb investing is a serious consideration for you right now, then numbers are king and you’re going to need an accounting solution so that even if something goes wrong with one property, the other ones stay afloat and profitable.
+If an Airbnb investment property is a serious consideration for you right now, then numbers are king and you’re going to need an accounting solution so that even if something goes wrong with one property, the other ones stay afloat and profitable.
 To begin automating Airbnb investment accounting today, check out our software here!

 Finally, there are other business models that are not covered in this guide but are covered better in the following guides.
 Be sure to check these out: